Örebro Party: Social policy

+Transport policy

+Markus Allard stated in a post on the platform X in 2025 that the Örebro Party wants to make public transport free of charge in the Region Örebro County and also make parking in the municipality of Örebro free of charge.
+In 2014 the newspaper ETC reported that Allard had been a long time supporter of making public transport free of charge.

+The party has been a leading voice in the opposition to the Bus Rapid Transit project in Örebro and tried to force through a referendum on the issue.
+After collecting the necessary amount signatures a large portion of them were declared invalid by the county.

+Activities

+Related local parties

+The Örebro Party actively supports the creation of similar parties in other municipalities such as the Tierp List, Arvikapartiet, Mölndalslistan, and Östgötapartiet–variously described as external branches of the Örebro Party.

 2021 bus rapid transit petition

 During 2021, the Örebro Party participated in a petition campaign demanding a public plebiscite on the planned introduction of bus rapid transit alongside the Liberal Party, the Sweden Democrats and local groups.
-In October of that year the group turned in 15 500 signatures to the municipality, well over the statutory limit required to call a plebiscite In Örebro according to Swedish law.
-The municipality would subsequently disqualify around a third of the signatures, resulting in the petition falling short such that no vote would be held.
+In October of that year the group turned in 15,500 signatures to the municipality, well over the statutory limit required to call a plebiscite according to Swedish law.
+The municipality would subsequently disqualify around a third of the signatures, resulting in no vote being held.

-The municipality's assessment process has been heavily criticized by the Örebro Party for being co-led by an elected Social Democratic politician, repeated inconsistencies in the several rounds of recounting as well as systematic irregularities in the transcription of personal identity numbers allegedly found by the Örebro Party in their own audit.
-This criticism has led to comparisons between the party and former US president Donald Trump in Swedish national media as well as accusations of Marxism-Leninism by the local leader of the centre-right Moderate Party.
+The municipality's assessment process has been heavily criticised by the Örebro Party for being co-led by an elected Social Democratic politician, repeated inconsistencies in the several rounds of recounting as well as systematic irregularities in the transcription of personal identity numbers allegedly found by the Örebro Party in their own audit.
+This criticism has in Swedish national media led to comparisons between the Örebro Party, and current US president Donald Trump; as well as accusations of Marxism–Leninism by the local leader of the centre-right Moderate Party.
 The decision to disqualify the signatures is the subject of ongoing appeal by all parties involved.

+Local budget proposals

+In 2025 ÖP-leader Markus Allard wrote on the social media platform X that the Örebro Party, in their budget, had proposed lowering the municipal taxes by nearly 5%.
+Other budgetary priorities for the party were implementing free of charge parking spaces in all of Örebro Municipality, making dental care free of charge in Region Örebro County as well as implementing free public transport, among other things.

+Dispute with local newspaper

+In December 2025 Markus Allard was accused of "manipulating" a survey that he and other politicians in the city council had been sent by local newspaper Nerikes Allehanda (NA).
+Allard said that he had responded multiple times to the survey as the responses were anonymous and that he had pretended to be other politicians criticising Allard and the use of his language in the city council.
+The chief editor of NA had also said that the Örebro Party were "racists, fascists, nazis."